Semiahmoo people: Culture

+Language

+The traditional language of the Semiahmoo is called North Straits Salish, and is also the language of the Saanich, Lekwungen, Samish, Lummi, and Sooke peoples.
+In the 19th century, it was spoken on Vancouver Island from Saanich Inlet to Sheringham Point, in the San Juan and southern Gulf islands, and on the mainland roughly from Point Roberts to Deception Pass.

+Within the language, there are distinct varieties spoken by each of the tribes that speak it; the Semiahmoo have their own variety.

 Society

 Semiahmoo society did not have a formal political structure.
 The First Nation was divided into politically and economically independent households.
 Each plank house held several families united by bonds of kinship.
 There were also two classes—an upper and lower—of free men and a class of slaves.
 The upper-class free men had inherited privileges.
 Slaves were primarily war captives or the descendants of war captives.

-Post-European contact

-In 1792, Captain George Vancouver explored Semiahmoo and Boundary Bays.
-He did not encounter the Semiahmoo but did describe the ruins of a fishing camp on Point Roberts capable of containing at least 400 or 500 Inhabitants.

-The Semiahmoo were a small band; a 1790 estimate placed their number at approximately 300.
+Foodways